 Technology at Momilani

 At Momilani we work to prepare our students and teachers for the challenges ahead of them.
 Through project based learning and the integration of technology in our classrooms, teachers empower students to be complex thinkers and problem solvers, as well as effective, ethical users of technology.
-Students will come to lab and learn a variety of skills from the main categories, then teachers will reinforce the skills in the classroom using the curriculum.
+Students also come to the lab and learn a variety of skills from digital citizenship to Google Docs, then teachers will reinforce the skills in the classroom using the curriculum.
 Teachers and students alike use technology to enhance everyday teaching and learning.

 "The number one benefit of information technology is that it empowers people to do what they want to do.
 It lets people be creative.
 It lets people be productive.
 It lets people learn things they didn't think they could learn before, and so in a sense it is all about potential."
 Steve Ballmer